IDET-Flutter-Mastery/traillog/README.md

 Every `// TODO (CPx)` comment sits exactly where the corresponding code goes, with the exact steps written above it.
 Work in order — CP4 assumes CP3 is done, and the Quick Challenge assumes CP2 is done.

-## Theming

-`lib/theme/app_theme.dart` sets up the whole app's look using **National Park**, a bold, rounded Google Font styled after U.S.
-National Park signage, applied via the `google_fonts` package.
-Colors live in `lib/theme/app_colors.dart` and match the pastel yellow/mint/ pink palette from the lecture slides.
-No TODOs here — nothing to do, just something nice to look at while you code.

-> `google_fonts` downloads the font over the network the first time
-> the app runs, then caches it on-device.
-If you're testing completely
-> offline from a fresh install, the app briefly falls back to the
-> system font.

 ---